Appr0ximity/paytm/README.md

 ## Description

 This is my first full-stack project.
 Through this project, I have tried to implement all the web dev knowledge I have so far.
-> * The Application is built with Vite.
+* The Application is built with Vite.
-> * I have used ReactJS in the frontend with Tailwind CSS for styling.
+* I have used ReactJS in the frontend with Tailwind CSS for styling.
-> * ExpressJS and MongoDB is used in the backend.
+* ExpressJS and MongoDB is used in the backend.
-> * Essentially, frontend/backend folders are two different projects that need to be compiled seperately.
+* Essentially, frontend/backend folders are two different projects that need to be compiled seperately.

 ## Getting Started

 ### Downloading the program and installing dependencies

-* Running the program is simple.
-Just clone the repo:
+Clone the repo:
 ```
 git clone https://github.com/Appr0ximity/paytm.git
 ```
-* Installing dependencies for both frontend and backend
+Installing dependencies for both frontend and backend
 ```
 cd backend
 npm install